MARINE MAMMAL

 The goal of Chugach Imaq is to create a harvest management plan for the Chugach region for the benefit and conservation of marine mammals, which are essential to coastal Alaska Native life.
 To do so, CRRC is currently studying the health and condition of marine mammals through a bio-sampling program from subsistence-harvested seals that is a reiteration of a previous harbor seal bio-sampling program implemented by the Alaska Native Harbor Seal Commission.
 CRRC focuses on three subsistence species: harbor seal, sea otter, and Steller sea lion.

-CRRC has established a rigorous standardized bio-sampling program using the well-established Aleut Community of St. Paul’s Indigenous Sentinel Network (ISN) protocols.
-This bio-sampling program aims to evaluate the risk to Tribal Members who have regular contact with marine mammals through subsistence use and to understand the health of marine mammal populations in the Gulf of Alaska.
+CRRC has established a rigorous standardized bio-sampling program using the well-established Alaska Native Harbor Seal Commission and Aleut Community of St. Paul Island protocols.
+This bio-sampling program aims to evaluate the relationship of Tribal members who have regular contact with marine mammals through subsistence use and to understand the health of marine mammal populations in the Gulf of Alaska for a management context.
+With financial support from the NDN Collective, the Alaska Center for Climate Assessment and Policy, and the Marine Mammal Commission, CRRC’s Marine Mammal Program has been working toward answering critical questions posed in Steve Langdon’s 2016 report.
+View full report here.

 MMPA